networknt/light-doc/content/tutorial/generator/openapi.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-This generator is based on OpenAPI 3.0 specification and it is very new specification that is supposed to replace Swagger 2.0 specification.
-It has some major changes to enhance the spec definition and simply the validate with only JSON schema.
-In my opinion, it is much easier to use and the implementation is much simpler then Swagger 2.0.
-The only issue I can see is the the entire tool chains around Swagger 2.0 are not migrated to OpenAPI 3.0 yet and we have to build our own [openapi-parse][] for parsing and validation.
+This generator is based on OpenAPI 3.0 specification, and it is a very new specification that is supposed to replace Swagger 2.0 specification.
+It has some significant changes to enhance the spec definition and simply the validate with only JSON schema.
+In my opinion, it is much easier to use, and the implementation is much simpler then Swagger 2.0.
+The only issue I can see is the entire toolchains around Swagger 2.0 are not migrated to OpenAPI 3.0 yet, and we have to build our own [openapi-parse][] for parsing and validation.

 ## Input

 #### Model

-In light-rest-4j framework generator, the model that drives code generation is the OpenAPI
-specification previously named swagger specification.
-When editing it, normally it will be in yaml format with separate files for readability and flexibility.
-Before leverage it in light-rest-4j framework, all yaml files need to be bundled and converted into json format in order to be consumed by the framework and generator.
-Also, a validation needs to be done to make sure that the generated openapi.json is valid against json schema of OpenAPI 3.0 specification.
+In light-rest-4j framework generator, the model that drives code generation is the OpenAPI 3.0 specification previously named Swagger specification.
+When editing it, it usually will be in YAML format with separate files for readability and flexibility.
+Before leverage it in the light-rest-4j framework, all YAML files need to be bundled to a single file in YAML or JSON format to be consumed by the framework and generator.
+Also, validation needs to be done to make sure that the openapi.yaml or openapi.json is valid against JSON schema of OpenAPI 3.0 specification.

 Note: currently, we support both OpenAPI 3.0 specification and Swagger 2.0 specification.
 There is a similar [Swagger 2.0 generator tutorial] available.

 - [Swagger Editor][]